risonaldomoura/hello-world-kubernets-ingress/README.md

 # nginx-kubernets-ingress

+## Overview
-This is a nginx deploy application with Kubernets and docker using kind and ingress service
+nginx-kubernets-ingress is a [nginx](https://www.nginx.org/) deploy application for Kubernets and docker using kind and ingress nginx as a reverse proxy and load balancer.

 ## Requirements